 The hip flexors, which attach the pelvis, back and legs together, are the primary movers.
 Secondary muscles worked are those in the thighs.
 The obliques, at the sides of your abdomen, and quadriceps stabilize the activity along with the rectus abdominis.

 Hovering your legs off the floor to perform the flutter kick can cause stress to your back.
+To make the move easier on your back, ExRx.net suggests letting each heel hit the floor as you scissor up and down.
 If you feel pain, skip the kicks and choose more back-friendly core moves, such as front planks and crunches on a stability ball.
-You'll actually train the ab muscles more with these moves and reduce hip flexor activation.
+These exercises place more focus on your ab muscles and less on your hip flexors.

 If you do flutter kicks consistently at every workout, you could develop back pain due to overly tight hip flexors.
 When these muscles at the front side of your hip attachment become tight, they pull on the muscles of the lower spine.
 Over time, this leads to imbalances that can cause serious discomfort and even lumbar disc disorders.